trillek-team/trillek-computer/devices/FloppyDrive.md

 There is many factors that contribute to the time that takes to read/write a sector in a floppy :

 - Seek Time :
-  Seek Time is the time that takes the floppy drive to change from a trak to another track.
-This takes 5 ms per track, so to change from track 5 to track 25 takes a seek time of `5 ms * (25-5) = 100 ms`.
+  It's the time that takes the floppy drive to change from a trak to another track.
+This takes *5 ms per track*, so to change from track 5 to track 25 takes a seek time of `5 ms * (25-5) = 100 ms`.
 - Rotational Latency :
-  The floppy drive is always rotating at 300 RPM.
-When it try to read/writes a particular sector, these sector could be just bellow the header or in the opossite side of the disk.
+  The floppy magnetic disc is always rotating at 300 RPM.
+When it try to read/write a particular sector, these sector could be just bellow the header or in the opossite side of the disk.
 So the average time that takes seek a sector in a track is ` ( 1 / (300/60)) / 2 = 100 ms`.
 The worst case, could be 200 ms and the best case could be 0ms.
-- Average Access Time :
+- Access Time :
-  This is The Seek Time + Rotational Latency.
+  This is the Seek Time + Rotational Latency.

 **IMPLEMENTATION NOTES** : We assume a fixed Rotational latency time of 100 ms.